johnfairh/steamworks-swift/README.md

 let (rc2, itemDefIDs, _) = steamAPI.inventory.
                                getItemDefinitionIDs(itemDefIDsArraySize: itemDefIDCount)
 ```

-This pattern is a best-effort translation of the Steamworks API that inherently requires two
+### Default parameter values

+Default values are provided where the API docs suggest a value, but there are still APIs
+where caller is required to provide a max buffer length for an output string -- these look
+pretty weird in Swift but no way to avoid.
+Some Steamworks APIs support the old "pass NULL
-calls - still pretty ugly and would expect to be wrapped up in a utility.
+to get the required length" two-pass style and these patterns are wrapped up in a Swifty
+way in the `SteamworksHelpers` module.

 ### Swift C++ Bugs